kimnewzealand/ai-course/.augment/rules.md

 ## Usage Instructions

-### Working with Memory Directory
+### Working with This Project

-If a `memory/` directory exists in the project:

 1. **Before planning any task:**
-   - Read `memory/ABOUT.md` to understand project goals and purpose
+   - Read `.augment/rules/about.md` to understand project goals and purpose
-   - Review `memory/ARCHITECTURE.md` to understand system design
+   - Review `docs/ARCHITECTURE.md` to understand system design
-   - Check `memory/TASKS.md` for current priorities and planned work
+   - Check `.augment/rules/conventions.md` for coding standards
-   - Review `memory/CONVENTIONS.md` for coding standards
+   - Review `CONTRIBUTING.md` for developer workflow

 2. **During implementation:**
+   - **ALWAYS use Make commands** - Check `.augment/rules/development.md` for required Make commands
-   - Follow patterns documented in `memory/CONVENTIONS.md`
+   - Follow patterns documented in `.augment/rules/conventions.md`
-   - Reference `memory/ARCHITECTURE.md` for component relationships
+   - Reference `docs/ARCHITECTURE.md` for component relationships
-   - Check `memory/DEVELOPMENT.md` for setup and workflow instructions
+   - Check `CONTRIBUTING.md` for setup and workflow instructions

 3. **After completing work:**
-   - Update `memory/PROGRESS.md` with completed features
+   - Update `CHANGELOG.md` with user-facing features (in [Unreleased] section)
-   - Update `memory/TASKS.md` to mark tasks complete or add new ones
-   - Update `memory/ARCHITECTURE.md` if system design changed
+   - Update `docs/ARCHITECTURE.md` if system design changed
-   - Update `memory/CONVENTIONS.md` if new patterns were established
+   - Ask to update `.augment/rules/conventions.md` if new patterns were established

-### If No Memory Directory Exists

-- Review README.md, CONTRIBUTING.md, and any docs/ directory
+4. **At release time:**
+   - Move items from [Unreleased] to a new version section in `CHANGELOG.md`
+   - Use semantic versioning (MAJOR.MINOR.PATCH)
+   - Include release date in YYYY-MM-DD format
 - Look for inline code comments and existing patterns
 - Ask the user for clarification on conventions and priorities